Knowledge Center Monthly Newsletter - June 2025

 Use the rate of legitimate requests to baseline your AWS WAF

-The following is an example Athena query on AWS WAF logs that counts requests from a single IP address in within a specific time frame:
+The following is an example Athena query on AWS WAF logs that counts requests from a single IP address within a specific time frame:

 SELECT "httprequest"."clientip", "count"(*) "count", "httprequest"."country" FROM waf_logs WHERE httprequest.clientip LIKE '10.0.0.0' and date_format(from_unixtime("timestamp"/1000), '%Y-%m-%d %h:%i:%s') between '2020-11-16 09:00:00' and '2020-11-16 10:00:00' GROUP BY "httprequest"."clientip", "httprequest"."country"

-Note: Replace 10.0.0.0 with your IP address and 2020-11-16 09:00:00 and 2020-11-16 10:00:00 with your time frame.
+Note: Replace 10.0.0.0 with your IP address, and 2020-11-16 09:00:00 and 2020-11-16 10:00:00 with your time frame.

 The following is an example CloudWatch Insights query on AWS WAF logs that counts requests from a single IP address: